 - the optimizations are useful because they relieve the CPU of additional stress, especially at Gigabit and higher speeds.
 So by turning the optimizations off you might get a situation that is even worse than normal

 The real solution is this, and it is pretty simple: do not capture on local systems.
 Use SPAN ports and TAPs, if you have to.
 It’s the only way to get good readings.
-Unless you don’t care about frame sizes, timings, broken checksums, interference from other software you should not capture on a local system.
+Unless you don’t care about frame sizes, timings, broken checksums and interference from other software you should not capture on a local system unless it’s the only way to get the data at all.
 Period.